A fatal drunk driving incident in Maine is raising some interesting jurisdictional issues because it happened in Acadia National Park.

 Those charges are pursued in federal court and are heard by a federal judge, even though they are still considered state offenses.

-The OUI-defense lawyers at Maine Criminal Defense Group represent clients who have been charged with drunk driving or drugged driving in Portland, Saco, or Biddeford, even if those OUI charges are being pursued in federal court.
+The OUI-defense lawyers at Maine Criminal Defense Group represent clients who have been charged with drunk driving or drugged driving in southern Maine, even if those OUI charges are being pursued in federal court.
 With their legal representation and guidance, you can raise your rights and protect your interests and your future.

-Contact them online or call Maine Criminal Defense Group at (207) 571-8146 if you have been pulled over and accused of driving under the influence of drugs or alcohol or OUI manslaughter.
+Contact us online or call The Maine Criminal Defense Group if you have been pulled over and accused of driving under the influence, drugs, or OUI manslaughter.